martindisch/Kantidroid/README.md

 Kantidroid
 ==========

-The app for students of the Bündner Kantonsschule Chur.
+The app for students of the BÃ¼ndner Kantonsschule Chur.

 **Features:**
 * Extensive mark management, calculations & predictions